MicroStrategy/rest-api-docs/docs/common-workflows/analytics/object-discovery/search-for-objects.md

        [
          {
            "id": "nllmm5lpmkjdsj4d4etgdikc6c",
-           "name": "MicroStrategy Tutorial",
+           "name": "Strategy Tutorial",
            "alias": "",
-           "description": "MicroStrategy Tutorial project and application set designed to illustrate the platform's rich functionality.
+           "description": "Strategy Tutorial project and application set designed to illustrate the platform's rich functionality.
 The theme is an Electronics, Books, Movies and Music store.
 Employees, Inventory, Finance, Product Sales and Suppliers are analyzed.", "status": 0
          },
          {